 Reporting.
 The Government notes that, under the reporting requirements in § 36B itself, the federal Exchanges would have to report the "aggregate amount of any advance payment" of subsidies as zero, and would not have to report any individualized information "necessary to determine eligibility" for subsidies.
 26 U.S.C. § 36B(f)(3).
 True-but so what?
 This section lists information that all Exchanges (state and federal) must report, clarifying that these uniform requirements apply to an "Exchange under Section 1311(f)(3) or 1321(c)."
 Id. (emphasis added).
 Some data points will be zero or inapplicable for federal Exchanges, but none is superfluous because the same list governs state Exchanges.
 Meanwhile, other data points (like the "level of coverage ... and the period such coverage was in effect," the "premium" charged, and the "name, address and TIN of the primary insured," 26 U.S.C. § 36B(f)(3)(A), (B), (D)) will apply equally to federal Exchanges, and so the federal Exchanges' reports will not be "an empty act" (Opp.
-33).
+19).
+Nor is this reporting designed only to allow for calculation of subsidies; after all, the Exchanges must report this information for all enrollees, even those who have not applied for subsidies.